Menu

 Open a Business Bank Account

 Consider opening a business bank account to separate your business and personal finances.
 By doing so, you can easily track your business transactions and keep your bookkeeping accurate and up to date.
 Tax preparation is also easier with a bank account dedicated to your pool cleaning business.
 It also helps keep track of business expenses and liability and proves the legitimacy of your company.
-Additionally, a business account can come in handy when you need a loan from the bank.

 Opening a business bank account is quite simple.
 Bring in your EIN, articles of incorporation, and other legal documents to open your new account.
 For more information, inquire at your preferred bank to learn more about their rates and features.